 Description Done!
 Remarks

 Introduct tion:

 Supervisor's introduction:

 Provide some information on your personal background (e.g. where you grew up, hobbies, personality traits).
 Provide some information on your academic background; ⊠

 Students' introduction:

 Provide some information on your personal background (e.g. where you grew up, hobbies, personality traits).
 Provide some information on your academic background; What is your reason for doing honours?
 What would you like to learn/improve?
 What strengths do you have that can contribute to the functioning of your Honours+ challenge team?

 Topic exploration an d expectatio ns:

-Topic exploration:

-Why this topic/issue/problem?Some preliminary sources, directions etc.
+Topic exploration: Why this topic/issue/problem?
+Some preliminary sources, directions etc.

 Expectations:

 What does the Supervisor expect from the students?
 What do the students expect from this challenge and the Supervisor?
 What do you all consider to be the criteria/elements of a perfect team?
 What does every individual need from the team to improve/optimise their individual contribution?
 Set basic rules for behaviour within the team; How to proceed if students/Supervisor lastminute cannot attend a scheduled meeting;

-• How will you all ensure an equal division of tasks? • How will the team ensure expected contributions and performance levels? • How will the team deal with free-riders? • How will the team deal with members who perform poorly?
-Team i Team: • Dividing of roles among the team members.
-Who will be responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)? • What are your preferred working styles, particularly in relation to teamwork?
-An example of working styles is listed below as a guideline (Belbin 1996): Leader: clarifies goals, coordinates resources.
-Completer/Finisher: searches out errors, keeps a feeling of urgency in the team, and delivers on time.
-Implementer: translates concepts into practical plans.
-Monitor/Evaluator: sees all options, evaluates ideas, judges correctly.
-Plant: proposes new ideas, solves difficult problems.
-Resource investigator: explores opportunities, handles external contact.
-Shaper: gives coherence to team work, overcomes obstacles.
-Specialist: provides scarce knowledge and skills.
-Team worker: builds bridges, fosters team spirit, and calms rough waters.
-Discussion of the potential schedule for the • Discussion of the potential schedule for the meetings and planning.
-Comm unication: Discussion of the ways of communication with • each other and the Supervisor; • The frequency of communication with the Supervisor; • Provision of feedback (how to do it).
-1
+• w will you all ensure an equal division of

+ks? w will the team ensure expected

+- ntributions and performance levels?

+• w will the team deal with free-riders?

+• w will the team deal with members who

+per form poorly?

+Team :

+T

+Team:

+• Div riding of roles among the team members.

+Wh o will be responsible for what activities (e.g.

+ponsibilities of the discussion leader,

+senter, scribe and other team members; ckup roles, etc.)?

+bac Exap roles, etc.):

+• at are your preferred working styles,

+ticularly in relation to teamwork?
+An

+ample of working styles is listed below as a

+gui deline (Belbin 1996):

+0 Leader: clarifies goals, coordinates

+resources.

+Committee (Finish and analysis and analysis

+0 Completer/Finisher: searches out errors, keeps a feeling of urgency in the team, and

+delivers on time.

+0 Implementer: translates concepts into

+practical plans.

+0 Monitor/Evaluator: sees all options,

+Ū evaluates ideas, judges correctly.

+0 Plant: proposes new ideas, solves difficult

+problems.

+0 Resource investigator: explores

+opportunities, handles external contact.

+0 Shaper: gives coherence to team work,

+overcomes obstacles.

+0 Specialist: provides scarce knowledge and

+skills.

+-

+0 Team worker: builds bridges, fosters team spirit, and calms rough waters.

+• Dis cussion of the potential schedule for the

+etings and planning.

+Comm cation:

+Dia cussion of the ways of communication with

+• cussion of the ways of communication with th other and the Supervisor;

+• e frequency of communication with the

+Su pervisor;

+• Pro vision of feedback (how to do it).